BryanWilhite/Blog/2019-04/studio-status-report.md

 * introduce splash pages to the Day Path blog (an SEO emergency—_for years_)
 * modernize the kinté hits page into a progressive web app
 * use the learnings of previous work to upgrade and re-release the kinté space

-I assume that this work can be completed in 2019.
-No more studio emergencies going on—_for years_.

 @[BryanWilhite](https://twitter.com/bryanwilhite)